 Collect and reference existing geometallurgy best practices (use case and case study examples, as well as references to existing resources).

 Encourage and demonstrate a multi-discipline, holistic approach, rather than approaching geometallurgy as a separate discipline.

 As this is a newly launched project, a broad community of mining companies, geologists, mineralogists, metallurgists, mining engineers, and mine/mill operations/managers will be required for effective collaboration on these guidelines.
-If you have expertise in any of these areas and are interested in participating, please fill out the contact form below.
+If you have expertise in any of these areas and are interested in participating, contact us here.